biotope/biotope-element/docs/component.md

 variables and should not add to it in any way.

 A state change will always trigger a new render.
 The state of a component can be changed using the `setState` function.
-Let's take this next example of a simple component that, after some type of user click, changes its state to reflect it.
+Let's take this next example of a simple component that, after the user clicks the button, the component changes its state to reflect it.

 ```javascript
 // my-button.js